MeralSavas/ParallaxWebsite/README.md

 ### Visualization of the Website

 ### Overview
-I mastered HTML and CSS features in this project.
+I mastered HTML, CSS and Java Script features in this project.
 You can see the visual representation of the website above.

 ### Used in this project
 👉HTML tags, Comments, CSS styling, Positioning,etc.